exoplatform/exo-documentation/docs/GettingStarted.rst

 Wallet Balance
 ---------------

-The Wallet widget will presents to you the number of your cauris on your wallet.
+The Wallet widget displays the number of your balance of your wallet.
 Cauris are earned by the points you gained on gamification when you react and collabore with your collaborators.

 |DW-9|